swiftingio/swiftingio.github.io/_posts/2022-04-01-First-steps-with-swift-concurrency.md

 }
 ```

+Once added a child task to a group (by calling `group.addTask()`), child tasks are being executed immediately and in any order.

-In the func `fetchThumbnails` the continuation property yields the result every time the group task finishes its fetch.
+The `continuation` property yields the result every time the group task finishes its fetch.
 Once all of the data are fetched, we call `conitnuation.finish()` to inform that the stream has finished publishing data.

 The binding in the parent would look like this: